 The main characters are still likable, even if you get a bit sick of hearing “It’s Reyn time” repeatedly, and this port brings the Wii classic to life with beautiful visuals that finally do this huge world justice.
 There’s never been a better way to play this JRPG classic than on your Switch.
 Check out our guide on the Xenoblade Chronicles timeline if you find stepping into this world a bit daunting.

 What do you call a witch that loves explosions?
 Michael Bayonetta… Anyway, Bayonetta 2 is a prime example of PlatinumGames firing on all cylinders, and luckily it wasn’t stuck on the WiiU forever.
-Both entries in the series are on Switch and both are stellar action games with a chaotic flair for detail, but the sequel is just inching ahead for us thanks to its gigantic set-pieces and the occasional Nintendo nod.
+Both entries in the series are on Switch and are stellar action games with a chaotic flair for detail, but the sequel is just inching ahead for us thanks to its gigantic set-pieces and the occasional Nintendo nod.
 Both entries are utterly unmissable action games that any fans of the genre have to experience.
-Now, let’s hope we hear more about the Bayonetta 3 release date soon.

 14. Pokémon Legends: Arceus